students in classroom

 • international relations

-Below is information about internships, scholarships, the law studies concentration, other certificates to complement your political science studies, the mock trial student organization, summer program at the United Nations, and more.
+Below is information about internships, scholarships, the law studies concentration, other certificates to complement your political science studies, the mock trial student organization, summer program in Washington, DC, and more.

 Personalized advising is provided to each major from faculty members who are specialists in the student’s field of interest.